Quick Answer

 As a mother of two who’s helped hundreds of families sort out their coverage, I’ve had the same conversation more times than I can count: “Rachel, do I really need homeowners insurance?”
 The short answer is yes.
 The longer answer is that you need it for reasons most people don’t fully appreciate until they’re staring at a $60,000 repair bill or a lawsuit they never saw coming.

-The truth is that the risks your home faces aren’t abstract.
+The risks your home faces aren’t abstract.
 Fires happen.
 Storms happen.
 Pipes burst in the middle of winter.
 Guests trip on your front steps.
-And when any of those things happens without adequate coverage, the financial consequences can be devastating — far more devastating than the annual premium ever would have been.
+When any of those things happens without adequate coverage, the financial consequences can be devastating, far more devastating than the annual premium ever would have been.

 Reason 1: Financial Protection Against Catastrophic Loss